plotly/plotly.py/doc/python/renderers.md

 fig.show(renderer="png")
 ```

-###### `pdf`
+###### PDF
-This renderer displays figures as static `.pdf` files.
-This is especially useful for notebooks that will be exported to `.pdf` files using the `LaTeX` export capabilities of `nbconvert`.
+This renderer displays figures as static PDF files.
+This is especially useful for notebooks that will be exported to PDF files using the LaTeX export capabilities of [`nbconvert`](https://nbconvert.readthedocs.io/en/latest/).

 ##### Other Miscellaneous Renderers

-###### `json`
+###### JSON
 In editors that support it (JupyterLab, nteract, and the Visual Studio Code notebook interface), this renderer displays the JSON representation of a figure in a collapsible interactive tree structure.
 This can be very useful for examining the structure of complex figures.

 ##### Multiple Renderers
 You can specify that multiple renderers should be used by joining their names on `"+"` characters.
 This is useful when writing code that needs to support multiple contexts.
-For example, if a notebook specifies a default renderer string of  `"notebook+plotly_mimetype+pdf"`then this notebook would be able to run in the classic Jupyter Notebook, in JupyterLab, and it would support being exported to `.pdf` using `nbconvert`.
+For example, if a notebook specifies a default renderer string of  `"notebook+plotly_mimetype+pdf"`then this notebook would be able to run in the classic Jupyter Notebook, in JupyterLab, and it would support being exported to PDF using `nbconvert`.

 #### Customizing Built-In Renderers
 Most built-in renderers have configuration options to customize their behavior.
 To view a description of a renderer, including its configuration options, access the renderer object using dictionary-style key lookup on the `plotly.io.renderers` configuration object and then display it.
 Here is an example of accessing and displaying the `png` renderer.